 Pictures from an on-going photo and film project on a community of Assyrian refugees living in the Yedikule Kapısı neighborhood in Fatih, Istanbul.
 Assyrians, or Syriacs, are Christians who claim descent from Assyria, one of the oldest civilizations in the world.
 The community living in Yedikule Kapısı are fleeing the war in Syria as well as ethnic and religious persecution at the hands of Islamic extremists.
-A Turkish organization called Qnushyo is dedicated to providing an education for the children of this community, since the UN nor any international aid organization is assisting them.
+An Istanbul-based organization called Qnushyo is dedicated to providing an education for the children of this community, as well as helping the parents with skills development, employment opportunities and integration.

 Photos of Khmer migrant day laborers in Aranyaphathet, Thailand.
 These women cross the border from Cambodia to Thailand every day, some of them traveling for hours, to do menial labor that may only earn them a few dollars.
 But despite this difficult life all of them were cheerful and had a great sense of humor, as well as a strong sense of solidarity within the group of women workers.
 As they said "We may not be related, but we are family, and we look out for each other."
 Taken while researching a UN Women video on female migrant workers in Asia.